datagrok-ai/public/help/datagrok/navigation/views/table-view.md

 ##### Search patterns

 Search patterns let you specify conditions in a free text search.
-Datagrok uses the same syntax to search both searching in tables and externally, such as when accessing databases with [parameterized queries](../../../access/databases/databases.mdx#parameterized-queries).
+Datagrok uses the same syntax to search both in tables and externally, such as when accessing databases with [parameterized queries](../../../access/databases/databases.mdx#parameterized-queries).